Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		}
 </code></pre>

-The above example illustrates the coordinate system and hieght information model of a layer in I3S.
+The above example illustrates the coordinate system and height information model of a layer in I3S.
 The spatialReference object includes a Well-known Text (wkt) string representation of the CRS for both horizontal and vertical coordinate systems.
 The heightModelInfo object is a coarse metadata that could be used by client application to quickly determine if the the layers' horizontal and vertical coordinate systems align with that of any base map data used by the application.
 See Class <a href="_6_2">3dSceneLayerInfo</a> for more information.

 <h2><a name="_4">Indexed Scene Layers - Organization and Structure</a></h2>